cecilia-sartori/gs-exam/docs/2_mapping.md

 ### Get VAW Data from CMDX Open Data Portal

 VAW data of Mexico City is included in the crime victim dataset.
-This means that I have to identify which rows are significant to the project based on the description of the crime and the victim's gender.
+This means that I have to identify which rows are significant to the project based on the description of the crime and victim's gender.

 The data set is licensed under the open data licence (CC BY 4.0).